 - An intake document from a residential care facility

 Coronavirus Disease 2019 (COVID-19) in Wisconsin, Wisconsin Department of Health Services

 Wisconsin voter registration deadlines

 - In Person: The Friday before Election Day.

 - By Mail: Postmarked at least 20 days before Election Day.

 Election Day Registration:

-- be a resident of Wisconsin for at least 10 days
+- Be a resident of Wisconsin for at least 28 days before an election;

 Wisconsin voter registration directions